nmssyahmi/RestAPITechnicalTask/README.md

 - Open terminal in VS Code ->type "nodemon main.js'
 - Open Postman to test the REST API

-7)Here all the result of REST API from Postman:
+7)Here all the result of CRUD using REST API from Postman:

    a) GET action result